null

 What years and specific models are these steering parts compatible with?

 Our steering parts are designed to fit Peterbilt 330, 335, and 337 models from 2005 through current production years.
 However, compatibility can vary based on specific configurations like power steering type (TRW vs. Sheppard) and whether your truck has a set-back or set-forward axle.
-We recommend checking your VIN or calling our tech support at 1-888-875-7787 with your truck's serial number to ensure exact fitment before ordering.
+We recommend checking your OEM or calling our tech support at 1-888-875-7787 with your truck's serial number to ensure exact fitment before ordering.

 Are these aftermarket steering components as durable as OEM parts?